-Our high tech culture today is becoming progressively trapped in growing addictions.
-These derive from three areas.
+Our information technology culture today is becoming progressively trapped in addictions, as we are becoming overwhelmed by external stimulation through the media.
+These derive from three areas:

 First is the growing dependency on pharmaceutical drugs.
-Many children today are regularly taking medications for behavioral problems, including attention deficit and hyperactivity.
+Many children today are taking medications for behavioral problems, including attention deficit and hyperactivity, as well as other behavioral problems.
 Adults are taking larger amounts of new pain-relieving opiates and anti-depression drugs, as well as the usual medicines for chronic physical diseases like arthritis, heart disease, and diabetes or even simple sleeping pills, stimulants and sedatives.
 The average senior in America is taking 10-15 medications every day.

 Second is the increased usage of recreational drugs.
 These extend from ordinary alcohol and cannabis to cocaine, complex narcotics, and powerful synthetic opiates.
-Psychedelics and mind-altering drugs are part of this but with new formulations.
+Psychedelics and mind-altering drugs are part of this but under new formulations.
 The use of recreational drugs and alcohol with parties, music events, and celebrations remains common.
-Yet taking drugs, either recreational or medicinal, also occurs as part of living alone to relieve the emptiness involved.
+Yet taking drugs, either recreational or medicinal, also occurs as part of living alone to relieve the emptiness involved, including during this pandemic era of lock downs and reduced social contact.

-Yet third, new and perhaps more dangerous long term, is what I would call “digital drugs”.
+Yet third, new and more time consuming, is what I would call “digital drugs”.
 This includes addictions to cell phones, social media, the Internet, and our wide range of computer games, audio-visual entertainment, movies, and cable TV, even pornography.
-This is not to say that our new media is not without considerable benefits but that it has a major side effect that must be guarded against.
+This is not to say that our new media is not without considerable benefits and improved communication and sharing of knowledge, but that it has major side effects that must be guarded against.